SovereignCloudStack/central-api/README.md

 ### Self-Service solution

-Users that want to avoid such vendor lock-in as well as want to avoid spending much time bridging technologies manually, the best bet would probably be to setup e.g. Terraform (or OpenTofu) with a number of specialized providers to bring all their interdependent resources into a single place keeping track of relationships between resources across multiple API's.
+Users that want to avoid such vendor lock-in as well as want to avoid spending much time bridging technologies manually, the best bet would probably be to setup infrastructure-as-code (IaC) tooling (such as OpenTofu, Terraform and alike) with a number of specialized providers to bring all their interdependent resources into a single place keeping track of relationships between resources across multiple API's.
-Caveat: Terraform/OpenTofu/... gets admin access, while RBAC for human access is still inconsistent.
+Caveat: Infrastructure-as-code tooling gets admin access, while RBAC for human access is still inconsistent.
 Organizations with a lot of time/money to spend probably are able/willing to build/buy themselves out of this situation, but that is not a solution for everyone.